lalyos/netacademia-conf/PITCHME.md

 ## Benefits

 - quick/small
-- it was working on my machine (tm)
+- it was working on my machine &#8482;
 - security
 - reproducible build
 - reproducible db